-PO1 Domain knowledge: Demonstrate knowledge of basic concepts, prince applications of the specific science discipline.
-Resource Utilisation.
-Cultivate the skills to acquire and use appropriat resources including library, e-learning resources, ICT tools to enhance knowledge ciples and Applications of the specific science discipline.
-Resource Utilisation.
-Cultivate the skills to acquire and use appropriat PO2 resources including library e-learning resources ICT tools to enhance knowledge e learning The sources moldaling listery, cheaning resources, for tools to emitting resources. edge-base and stay abreast of recent developments. - Analytical and Technical Skills: Ability to handle/use a appropriate PO3 tools/techniques/equipment with an understanding of the standard procedures, safety aspects/limitations.
-Critical thinking and Problem solving: Identify and critically analyse pertinent PO4 problems in the relevant discipline using appropriate tools and techniques approaches to arrive at viable conclusions/solutions.
-Project Management : Demonstrate knowledge and scientific understanding to identify research problems design experiments use appropriate methodologies ar PO5 research problems, design experiments, use appropriate methodologies, and interpret data and provide solutions.
-Exhibit organisational skills and the manage time and resources. lich tooko Individual and team work: Exhibit the potential to effectively accomp independently and as a member or leader in diverse teams, and in multidisciplinary settings.
-Effective Communication: Communicate effectively in spoken and written for PO7 as through electronic media with the scientific community as well as with • large.
-Demonstrate the ability to write dissertations, reports, make e effective presentations and documentation.
-PO8 Environment and Society: Analyse the impact of scientific and tec advances on the environment and society and the need for sustainable develo opment.
-PO9 Ethics : Commitment to professional ethics and responsibilities.
-Life-long learning: Ability to engage in life-long learning in the context of f the rapid PO10 developments in the discipline.
+PO1 Domain knowledge : Demonstrate knowledge of basic concepts, principles and applications of the specific science discipline.
+PO2 Resource Utilisation.
+Cultivate the skills to acquire and use appropriate learning resources including library, e-learning resources, ICT tools to enhance knowledge-base and stay abreast of recent developments.
+PO3 Analytical and Technical Skills: Ability to handle/use appropriate tools/techniques/equipment with an understanding of the standard operating procedures, safety aspects/limitations.
+PO4 Critical thinking and Problem solving: Identify and critically analyse pertinent problems in the relevant discipline using appropriate tools and techniques as well as approaches to arrive at viable conclusions/solutions.
+PO5 Project Management : Demonstrate knowledge and scientific understanding to identify research problems, design experiments, use appropriate methodologies, analyse and interpret data and provide solutions.
+Exhibit organisational skills and the ability to manage time and resources.
+PO6 Individual and team work : Exhibit the potential to effectively accomplish tasks independently and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO7 Effective Communication : Communicate effectively in spoken and written form as well as through electronic media with the scientific community as well as with society at large.
+Demonstrate the ability to write dissertations, reports, make effective presentations and documentation.
+PO8 Environment and Society : Analyse the impact of scientific and technological advances on the environment and society and the need for sustainable development.
+PO9 Ethics: Commitment to professional ethics and responsibilities.
+PO10 Life-long learning: Ability to engage in life-long learning in the context of the rapid developments in the discipline.